 It’s easy for many people to understand why a 400-pound tiger should not be kept as a pet, but people will still try to keep these small wild cats and hybrid cats as pets.
 They don’t seem to understand that no matter the size, wild means wild!

 These cats are caught between two worlds.
 Some are feral or shy, others want attention, most have health and behavioral issues when they’re surrendered to us.
-We accept the soiling, health and behavioral problems that most people refuse to accept.
-With donations, we’re able to provide them indoor and outdoor areas where they can stretch their natural wild side.
+We accept the soiling, health, and behavioral problems that most people refuse to accept.
+With donations, we’re able to provide them with indoor and outdoor areas where they can stretch their natural wild side.

-We encourage anyone considering a bengal or hybrid cat as a pet to read first-hand stories from previous owners and the problems they’ve faced before you make a decision you may live to regret.
+We encourage anyone considering a Bengal or hybrid cat as a pet to read first-hand stories from previous owners and the problems they’ve faced before you make a decision you may live to regret.
 And read the reality of what it’s like for these cats at the breeders’ catteries, cats like Sapphire.
-For those of you have rescued a Bengal or hybrid cat and have stayed committed to your cat, thank you!
+For those of you who have rescued a Bengal or hybrid cat and have stayed committed to your cat, thank you!